-The Nevada Department of Education (NDE) is required by ESSA to rate all public schools under the statewide school performance framework (NSPF).
+The NDE is required by ESSA to rate all public schools under the statewide school performance framework (NSPF).
 In addition, NAC 385A.130 requires the NDE to "Determine whether the [APF] school is making reasonable improvement toward meeting performance targets established pursuant to the statewide system of accountability for public schools."
 Therefore, schools rated under the APF are also rated under the Nevada School Performance Framework (NSPF) if data is available for all required measures.